 A Timelapse Video: Dandelion Flower to Seed Head

 Dandelion Clocks and Latex

 The stem of a dandelion flower releases a milky white latex when it's broken.
-This latex becomes a rubbery substance as it dries.
+This liquid becomes a rubbery substance as it dries.
 A weak rubber band can be made by coating the top half of a finger with latex and then gently rolling the band off the finger once it's dried.
-Dandelion latex is thought to be much less allergenic than latex from the rubber tree.
-Someone with a rubber latex allergy should probably avoid dandelion latex until more is known about the substance, however.
+Dandelion latex is thought to be much less allergenic than the version made by the rubber tree.
+Someone with a rubber latex allergy should probably avoid touching the dandelion version until more is known about the substance, however.

 Pacific Bleeding Heart

-The leaves of bleeding heart are finely divided and form a carpet over the ground.
+The leaves of bleeding heart are finely divided and are an attraction in their own right.
+They often form a carpet over the ground.
 The plant generally grows in semi-shaded areas, such as open woodlands.